p-i-z/TeX-Colorization-for-Xcode/README.md

 1. Download the `.zip` file from the latest **[Release](https://github.com/p-i-z/TeX-Colorization-for-Xcode/releases)**.
 2. Unzip the file.
+3.  **Important:**
+    To run the installer,
+    you must bypass the macOS security warning the first time.
-3.  **Double-click** the `Install TeX for Xcode.command` file to run the installer.
+    **Right-click** on the `Install TeX for Xcode.command` file and select **"Open"**.
+4. A dialog will appear.
+    Click the **"Open"** button to run the script.

-A Terminal window will open and run the script.
+A Terminal window will open and run the installer.
 You may be asked for your administrator password to complete the installation.

-### Troubleshooting macOS Security

-Modern versions of macOS have a security feature called Gatekeeper that may prevent the installer script from running because it was downloaded from the internet.
+### Troubleshooting: Wrong Icon or "Permission Denied"

+On some systems,
+the installer may have the wrong icon (a text file) or you may see a "permission denied" error in Terminal.
+This is easy to fix.

-**Method 1: The Standard Workaround**
+**Method 1: The "Get Info" Fix (Recommended)**

-The first time you run the script,
+This is the standard Mac way to fix the file association.

-**right-click** on the `Install TeX for Xcode.command` file and select **"Open"**.
+1.  **Right-click** on the `Install TeX for Xcode.command` file and choose **"Get Info"**.
-A dialog will appear.
-Click the **"Open"** button to grant an exception.

-**Method 2: The "Power User" Fix (If Method 1 Fails)** If macOS still refuses to run the script, you will need to manually remove the "quarantine" flag that the system places on downloaded files.

-1. Open the **Terminal** application.
+2. In the "Get Info" window,
+    find the **"Open with:"** section.
+3. Select **Terminal.app** from the dropdown menu.
+    (If it is not there,
+    choose "Other...",
+    navigate to `/System/Applications/Utilities/`,
+    and select Terminal).
+4. Click the **"Change All..."** button.

+This will permanently fix the icon and allow the file to be double-clicked.

+**Method 2: The Terminal Fix**

+If you are comfortable with the Terminal, you can fix the permissions directly.

-2. Use the `cd` command to navigate to the folder where you unzipped the files.
+1. Open Terminal and `cd` into the folder containing the installer.
-    For example:
+2. Run this command:
     ```sh
-    cd ~/Downloads/TeX-Colorization-for-Xcode-v2.4
+    chmod +x "Install TeX for Xcode.command"
     ```

-3. Run the following command to remove the quarantine flag:
-    ```sh
-    xattr -d com.apple.quarantine "Install TeX for Xcode.command"
-    ```
-4. After running this command, you should be able to double-click the installer, and it will run without any security warnings.
+After performing either of these fixes, you should be able to run the installer correctly.

 ## Getting Started